Shedi Gan

-Shedi Gan (died 9 July 553), courtesy name Qianqiu, was a Xianbei military general of the Northern Wei, Eastern Wei and Northern Qi during the Northern and Southern dynasties period.
+Shedi Gan (487–1 July 553), courtesy name Qianqiu, was a Xianbei military general of the Northern Wei, Eastern Wei and Northern Qi during the Northern and Southern dynasties period.
 He supported Gao Huan in his rebellion against the Erzhu clan and fought in several campaigns against the Western Wei, most notably at the Battle of Mount Mang in 543.
 He often led the vanguard into battle while also holding several high-ranking positions in the imperial government.
 After Gao Huan's death, Shedi Gan remained a trusted retainer to his sons, Gao Cheng and Gao Yang (Emperor Wenxuan of Northern Qi).

 Early life and career

 Shedi Gan was the sixth generation descendant of Shedi Yuedoujuan (厙狄越豆眷).
 During the reign of Emperor Daowu (386–409), Shedi led his followers to join the Northern Wei, and because of his meritorious service, Daowu granted him 100 li of land in the western part of Shanwu Commandery (善無郡; south of present-day Youyu County, Shanxi).
 Later, Yuedoujuan led his followers further north to settle down in Shuofang Commandery.

 Shedi Gan was described as a straightforward and reserved person with exceptional martial prowess.
 When the rebellion of the Six Garrisons broke out in 523, Shedi Gan fought against the rebels and was later rewarded the position of general and placed in charge of the imperial guards at Luoyang.
 As he and his family lived on the frontier where the climate was colder, Shedi was not used to the warmer weather at Luoyang, so the court allowed him to only work in the winter and return to his hometown in the summer.

 In 525, as Du Luozhou and Ge Rong's rebellion broke out in the north, Shedi Gan was forced to flee to Yunzhong Commandery, where the Inspector of Shuo province, Fei Mu brought him to the commander, Erzhu Rong.
 In 528, Shedi followed Erzhu to Luoyang as one of his military generals.